Librarika/manual/docs/cataloging.md

 	![Catalogs tag view form](img/catalogs-tag-view-form.png)

-* If you want to remove tag from your catalog items then click on the `Edit` link and the edit tag form will appear like below.
+* If you want to edit any tag then click on the `Edit` link and the edit tag form will appear like below.

 	![Catalogs tag edit form](img/catalogs-tag-edit-form.png)

-* Now uncheck the `Is_Published` checkbox and click on the `Submit` button then your tag will be removed.
+* Now update the `Is_Published` checkbox and click on the `Submit` button.

+Please note: You can not delete any tag from your library as it has catalog items under it.
+However, if you want to remove tag from a specific item then go to the [Edit Media](#edit-media) section and remove it from Tags field and click on the submit button.

 ---